lee-dohm/octokit.ex/README.md

 * `script/bootstrap` &mdash; Used to do a one-time install of all prerequisites for a development machine
 * `script/cibuild` &mdash; Used to run automated tests in the CI environment

+## Testing

+### Mock API Responses

+All mock API responses are stored in IEx `inspect` output for easy deserialization into native Elixir data structures.
+The format of the files in `test/fixtures` is:

+* Commented out `HTTPoison.get!` API call used to retrieve the response
+* Response object returned from the above API call

+### Test Helpers for Fixtures and Mocks

+In any `ExUnit.Case` using module, import `Test.Helpers`.
+See `test/test_helper.exs` for the current list of helpers and documentation.

 ## Copyright

 Copyright &copy; 2016 by [Lee Dohm](http://www.lee-dohm.com).
 See [LICENSE](https://raw.githubusercontent.com/lee-dohm/octokit.ex/master/LICENSE.md) for details.